Watertight—the tensionless silicone bellows is installed just below the deck surface. This ensures watertightness is achieved at the deck surface.

 - Custom-90’s are available when field conditions and measurements are known up front.

 - Custom-90’s are widely used in applications where numerous inside and outside 90-degree transitions are required.
 Consult EMSEAL.

 - As with any construction product, the useful life of the material can be maximized with routine inspection and repair if required.

 - Clearing of surface debris and inspection will reveal any damage to the product or adjacent substrates that might affect building performance.

 - EMSEAL precompressed sealants are easily repaired–requiring only damaged sections to be removed and reinstalled–not the entire length of the joint as is typical of extruded-seal systems.

 - Available for shipment internationally.

-- Prices are available from local distributors or representatives and/or directly from the manufacturer.
+- Prices are available from local distributors or representatives.
+For more information, contact EMSEAL.

 - The product range is continually being updated, and accordingly EMSEAL® reserves the right to modify or withdraw any product without prior notice.